-You might say, I can not get 5 consecutive losses, my strategy is bulletproof.
-Honestly, all strategy fails under certain market condition.
+A trader might say, I can not get 5 consecutive losses, my strategy is bulletproof.
+Honestly, all strategy fails under certain market conditions.
 That’s natural.
 So when you do the position sizing, you need to keep the worst-case scenario in mind.
-There can be some days where you get 50% win rate or less.
+There can be some days where you get a 50% win rate or less.

-With the excel calculator above, we can see 50% win rate statistically has chances of having 5 consecutive losses is 18.26% under the batch of 15 trades.
+With the excel calculator below by daytradinglife, we can see a 50% win rate statistically has chances of having 5 consecutive losses is 18.26% under the batch of 15 trades.
 When the number of trades will increase, this losing chances will similarly increase too.
 You can download this excel spreadsheet with the link below to calculate further:

 Dependency on Risk/Reward Ratio:

 Generally, if you have a trading strategy where your Risk/Reward ratio is double, say 1:2.
-That means if you risk 2% you will get 4% profit back.
-Therefore with 50% win rate for 10 trades sample, you can actually make 10% return on your account.
+That means if you risk 2% you will get a 4% profit back.
+Therefore with a 50% win rate for 10 trades samples, you can actually make a 10% return on your account.
 With a higher winning rate, you can earn even more, just only risking 2% per trade.
 Refer to the example below:

 How much you will risk per trade that completely depends upon the trader him/herself.
 Because of mostly a trader with a small account size tends to risk more than 2% per trade.
-Which indicate a sort of gambling mindset to grow the account faster.
+Which indicates a sort of gambling mindset to grow the account faster.
 Sometimes in order to ensure a larger return, they lost the whole account money.
 Which is commonly known as “Blowing account”.
-Below shown a table displaying with a proper money management & lower stress level, what one can achieve.

-Basically, with 2% per trade risk, you can generally get 50 attempts to blow the account.
+Basically, with 2% per trade risk, you can generally get 50 attempts to lose the whole account value.
 No one can ever lose 50 out of 50 trades.
-Even if you trade with a coin flipping method, still you will have chances of winning & losing 50%.
+Even if you trade with a coin-flipping method, still you will have chances of winning & losing 50%.

 But yes in the case of trading you need to consider brokerage charges for each of your trades.
-Even with 2% per trade risk & 50% win rate, you can eventually create a downward graph, if you have risk-reward ratio below 1:1.
-Means you will lose more to earn less.
+Even with 2% per trade risk & 50% win rate, you can eventually create a downward graph, if you have a risk-reward ratio below 1:1.
+This means you will lose more to earn less.